 In the winter months when most of those options are closed, the only area I found to capture Milky Way photography in Yosemite was from the “Half Dome View” pullout.

 Waterfalls will appear in the backdrop and scenery of most of your photos already.
-However, all of the major ones are easily accessible if you want to throw on an ND filter (and maybe a poncho) and get a closer look.
+However, all of the major ones are easily accessible if you want to throw on a neutral density filter (and maybe a poncho) and get a closer look.

 If you are just getting into photography or don’t live in a place where you see many waterfalls, these may be the most exciting features of all to you.

-I suggest reading our guide to waterfall photography if you want to know more about capturing long exposure waterfall images.
+I suggest reading our guide to waterfall photography if you are still learning the craft and want to know more about capturing long-exposure waterfall images.

 Vernal Falls & Nevada Falls

 The Nevada Falls hike begins at the Happy Isles parking areas and is about 5 miles roundtrip, but it is a very steep climb.

 If you are someone who is passionate about waterfall photography, by all means, plan some time for this thunderous cascade.